tommertron/sta/sta-tommertron/content/rules/weapons.md

 weight = 2.1
 +++

+## Weapons Notes

+All weapons gain additional challenge dice to their damage rating equal to the Security discipline of the character.

+So for the weapons table, add the character's Security rating to the listed CD rating.
+Unarmed is 1 challenge die, so would be 1+Character's Security rating[CD].

 ## Weapons Table

 | **Name**                  | **Type**    | **Damage Rating** | **Size** | **Qualities**                                                                                     | **Cost**               |